-Developing control systems that can manage these massive data inputs is a major challenge for getting vehicles to their destinations safely and efficiently, said Dr. Tyler Summers, associate professor of mechanical engineering at The University of Texas at Dallas.
-Summers has received a $500,000, five-year Faculty Early Career Development Program (CAREER) award from the National Science Foundation to support his research to develop such control systems and networks.
+Developing control systems and networks that can manage these massive data inputs is a major challenge for getting vehicles to their destinations safely and efficiently, said Dr. Tyler Summers, associate professor of mechanical engineering at The University of Texas at Dallas.
+Summers has received a five-year $500,000 Faculty Early Career Development Program (CAREER) Award from the National Science Foundation to support his and his students' research aimed at developing such control systems and networks.

-Super COMO is an autonomous, artificial intelligence vehicle designed by Dr. Tyler Summers and his team.
-A demonstration of the vehicle’s capabilities can be found on YouTube.
+Super COMO is an autonomous artificial intelligence vehicle that Dr. Tyler Summers and his team designed.
+A demonstration of the vehicle’s capabilities may be found on YouTube.

-As an example of an application of his work, Summers said robust control systems are needed to reduce the risk of cyberattacks that have caused malfunctions in some autonomous vehicles.
-He also is working on solutions that address inaccurate measurements or misclassifications that could compromise a vehicle’s performance.
-His research applies to the operation of a single autonomous vehicle or coordinating fleets of vehicles.
+As an example of an application of his and his team's work, Summers said robust control systems and networks are needed to reduce the risk of cyberattacks that have caused malfunctions in some autonomous vehicles.
+They also are working on solutions that address inaccurate measurements or misclassifications that could compromise a vehicle’s performance.
+His research applies to the operation of a single autonomous vehicle or the coordination of fleets of vehicles.

 Summers’ research also has a broader range of commercial and military applications.